LuisTorres262/Creating-a-Virtual-Machine/README.md

 17.)
 Boom!
 Because I set my Virtual Machine location to Japan it acts as a computer connected to a network in Japan!
 Pretty cool right?
-19.)
-Now after you're done with your Virtual Machine let's head back to clean up our project.
-So hit the windows key or click the icon on your computer and type CMD to open command prompt, type "logoff"
-20.)
-Now you should be back inside the Azure Portal, and looking inside the Virtual Machine specs and settings.
-Now click delete.